esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ```
 Now, there should be a `Vex_top.sv` file next to the modified core files, instantiating and connecting the core, SCAIE-V's SCAL module and the sllidec ISAX.

-## How can I try it out fast?
-*TODO: Readd the demo files*

-There is a DEMO that you can run.
-It contains an ISAX module which requires multiple SCAIE-V interfaces and simply generates some patterns.
-These patterns are then checked within a simple testbench.
-In our evaluation flow we used multiple real ISAXes and evaluated them using cocotb.
-In this DEMO the ISAX module is just there to show how to use the SCAIE-V tool.
-For this:
-- run the DemoTest_VexRiscv5.java class.
-This will update the VexRiscv source files and generate CommonLogicModule (SCAL)
-- generate verilog from the VexRiscv files
-- use the wrapper in the DemoFiles folder (testbench.v)
-- simulate the testbench module.

-The DemoFiles folder also contains already generated VexRiscv verilog code and CommonLogicModule.sv as reference.

 ## A more detailed specification of the SCAIE-V Interface
 If you want to design your own ISAX, you need to comply to the SCAIE-V Specification.
 In the following are defined its main characteristics.
 The specification bellow defines the interface between the user-designed ISAX Module and the SCAIE-V Extended Core.
 Apart from the interfaces below, SCAIE-V is now capable of instantiating internal states on its own.
 This is, however, covered in a separate subsection below.